 Pizza is one of the best cheap eats you can find in London, with several restaurants offering up slices of the good stuff for under a tenner.
 If you’re on the hunt for some pocket-friendly pizza that won’t leave a hole in your wallet, check out these cheap and cheerful pizza joints which will leave both your stomach and your wallet full.

-Book now: Happy Face
+Book now: Crisp Pizza

-Pizza Union, King's Cross
+Pizza Union, King's Cross and other locations

 What: Cheap and cheerful, self-service joint Pizza Union boasts a handful of sites across London, including in King’s Cross and Spitalfields.
 The USP here is that your pizzas are often ready to collect from the counter in under five minutes, with options to choose from including both the classics and more contemporary takes.
 Although dine-in tables are available, all branches offer takeaway if you’re short on time.

 Where: 246-250 Pentonville Road, N1 9JY